Shah pitches for setting up PACS in every panchayat to boost agri-finance | Headlines

 He asked senior officials of State Cooperative Banks (SCBs) and District Central Cooperative Banks (DCCBs) to set a five-year goal in this regard.

-Shah pointed out that agriculture finance through cooperatives have been declining.
+Shah pointed out that agriculture finance through cooperatives has been declining.
 The 63,000 functional PACS are doing agriculture finance of Rs 2 lakh crore.

-If the number of PACS reach 3 lakh, then distribution of Rs 10 lakh crore agriculture finance could be possible through cooperatives, he asserted.
+If the number of PACS reaches 3 lakh, then the distribution of Rs 10 lakh crore agriculture finance could be possible through cooperatives, he asserted.

-The minister highlighted that the Cabinet Committee on Economic Affairs has approved computerisation of PACS to improve their efficiency and to bring transparency and accountability in their operations.
+The minister highlighted that the Cabinet Committee on Economic Affairs has approved the computerization of PACS to improve their efficiency and to bring transparency and accountability to their operations.

-This project proposes computerisation of about 63,000 functional PACS over a period of 5 years with a total budget outlay of Rs 2,516 crore with the Centre's share of Rs 1,528 crore.
+This project proposes the computerization of about 63,000 functional PACS over 5 years with a total budget outlay of Rs 2,516 crore with the Centre's share of Rs 1,528 crore.

-The minister also asked PACS to increase their outreach and bring more farmers in their fold.
+The minister also asked PACS to increase their outreach and bring more farmers into their fold.

-Shah said the ministry has floated a draft 'Model By-laws of PACS' on which it has invited suggestions from state governments and other stakeholders.
+Shah said the ministry has floated a draft 'Model Bye-laws of PACS' on which it has invited suggestions from state governments and other stakeholders.

-He said suggestions have come and the government will soon finalise the model by-laws, which proposes to allow PACS to undertake various activities like dealership of petroleum products and running PDS shops.
+He said suggestions have come and the government will soon finalize the model bye-laws, which propose to allow PACS to undertake various activities like dealership of petroleum products and running PDS shops.

-The minister stressed on making PACS viable and said the by-laws propose to allow them to undertake 22 new activities.
+The minister stressed making PACS viable and said the bye-laws propose to allow them to undertake 22 new activities.

-PACS constitute the lowest tier of the three-tier short-term cooperative credit (STCC) in the country comprising about 13 crore farmers as its members, which is crucial for the development of the rural economy.
+PACS constitutes the lowest tier of the three-tier short-term cooperative credit (STCC) in the country comprising about 13 crore farmers as its members, which is crucial for the development of the rural economy.

-Besides model by-laws for PACs, Shah said the government is working on a new cooperation policy, setting up a university as well as an export house and developing a database of cooperatives.
+Besides model bye-laws for PACs, Shah said the government is working on a new cooperation policy, setting up a university as well as an export house, and developing a database of cooperatives.

-NAFSCOB was established on May 19, 1964 with the broad objective of facilitating the operations of State and Central Cooperative Banks and development of short-term cooperative credit structure.
+NAFSCOB was established on May 19, 1964, with the broad objective of facilitating the operations of State and Central Cooperative Banks and developing a short-term cooperative credit structure.

-NAFSCOB provides a common forum to its members and their affiliates/ shareholders/ owners to project their achievements, focus their concerns and promote their interests.
+NAFSCOB provides a common forum for its members and their affiliates/ shareholders/ owners to project their achievements, focus their concerns, and promote their interests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)